FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Results

-The relative errors between FedECA and the pooled IPTW are very small and do not exceed 0.2\%, illustrating the effectiveness of the proposed optimization process in a federated fashion.
-Moreover, \ref{fig:pooled_equivalent_nb_clients} shows that the number of centers among which the data is split does not impact the performance of FedECA.
-Hence, we illustrate that up to a negligible error, probably due to finite precision numerical errors in the optimization process, FedECA provides results that are equivalent to the classical IPTW despite not having access to all data in the same location.
+The results in Figure~\ref{fig:pooled_equivalent} show that the relative errors between FedECA and the pooled IPTW are negligeable, not exceeding 0.2\%, illustrating the effectiveness of the proposed federated optimization process.
+Moreover, \ref{fig:pooled_equivalent_nb_clients} shows that the number of centers among which data is split has no impact on FedECA's performance.
+Hence, we illustrate that up to a negligible error, due to finite precision numerical errors in the optimization process, FedECA provides results that are equivalent to the classical IPTW despite not having access to all data in the same location.